Don't Throw Anything Away with Pausable Downloads

 }

-And that's the media download layer complete šŸ„³.
+And that's the media download layer complete š„³.

-How do we know it actually works? šŸ•µļø
+How do we know it actually works? šµļø

-If you've run the example project, you will notice that downloads start, pause and finish but how we know the download is actually resuming after it's paused and isn't just starting again from 0%?
+If you've run the example project, you will notice that downloads start, pause and finish, but how do we know the download is actually resuming after it's paused and isn't just starting again from 0%?

-Well we can add in some more logging to get that information.
+Well, we can add some more logging to get that information.
 URLSessionDownloadDelegate has a special method for downloads that are resumed.
-Lets add it into AssetDownloadsSession:
+Let's add it to AssetDownloadsSession:

 class AssetDownloadsSession: NSObject, AssetDownloadItemDelegate, URLSessionDownloadDelegate // 1 {